AquarHEAD/WalletShark/README.md

 - key: `string` a unique token
 - status: `enum` fresh, authed, expired
 - expire_at: `datetime` cannot be used later than this
-- uid: `foreignkey` if authed then set to the authed user's id
+- user: `foreignkey` if authed then set to the authed user's id
 - created_at: `datetime`
 - used_at: `datetime`

 ### ResetToken

 - key: `string`
-- uid: `foreignkey` -> user.id
+- user: `foreignkey` -> user.id
 - type: `enum` login_password or payment_password
 - used: `boolean`
 - created_at: `datetime`